On the parametrization of the distributions of depth of shower maximum of ultra-high energy extensive air showers: Simulation of distributions

 \section{Simulation of \xmax distributions}

-Large samples of extensive air showers were simulated using the software \textsc{CONEX}~\cite{conex}.
+Large samples of extensive air showers are simulated using the software \textsc{CONEX}~\cite{conex}.
 This software is an implementation of a one-dimensional hybrid model of the longitudinal development of particle cascades which has been extensively tested~\cite{xmax1}.
-Four atomic nuclei were considered: proton, carbon, silicon and iron (A = 1, 12, 28 and 56, respectively) with energies ranging from $10^{17}$ eV to $10^{20}$ eV in steps of 1 in $\log_{10}(E_0/\text{eV})$.
-The incident zenith angle of the primary cosmic rays was set to 75º.
-The longitudinal development was sampled in steps of 10 g/cm$^2$ until they reach sea level, corresponding to a slant depth of 3860 g/cm$^2$.
-The energy cutoff for hadrons, muons, electrons, and photons is 1 GeV, 1 GeV, 1 MeV and 1 MeV, respectively.
-Given the known dependence on hadronic interaction models~\cite{rev-eas-had,syst,eas-diffrac}, three post-LHC hadronic interaction models were considered: \epos~\cite{epos}, \qgsjet~\cite{qgs2} and \sibyll~\cite{sib}.
-For each combination of primary mass, energy and hadronic interaction model, 10$^6$ showers were simulated.
+Four atomic nuclei are considered: proton, carbon, silicon and iron (A = 1, 12, 28 and 56, respectively) with energies ranging from $10^{17}\,$eV to $10^{20}\,$eV in steps of 1 in $\log_{10}(E_0/\text{eV})$.
+The incident zenith angle of the primary cosmic rays is set to 75º.
+The longitudinal development is sampled in steps of $10\,$g/cm$^2$ until particles reach sea level, corresponding to a slant depth of $3860\,$g/cm$^2$.
+The energy cutoff for hadrons, muons, electrons, and photons is $1\,$GeV, $1\,$GeV, $1\,$MeV and $1\,$MeV, respectively.
+Given the known dependence on hadronic interaction models~\cite{rev-eas-had,syst,eas-diffrac}, three post-LHC hadronic interaction models are considered: \epos~\cite{epos}, \qgsjet~\cite{qgs2} and \sibyll~\cite{sib}.
+For each combination of primary mass, energy and hadronic interaction model, 10$^6$ showers are simulated.

-\textsc{CONEX} provides the depth at which a shower reaches its maximum number of particles (\textsc{Xmx} variable in \textsc{CONEX} output) and the depth at which the energy deposit profile reaches its maximum (\textsc{XmxdEdX} in \textsc{CONEX} output).
-These variables were compared and a maximum difference of 0.8 $\pm$ 3.4 g/cm$^2$ between them was found in all simulated cases.
-Given that the difference between these variables is very small, much smaller than the uncertainties of the measurements, the depth at which the shower reaches the maximum number of particles (\textsc{Xmx}=\xmax) was used in the following calculations.
+\textsc{CONEX} provides the depth at which a shower reaches its maximum number of particles (\textsc{Xmx} variable in \textsc{CONEX} output) and the depth at which the energy deposit profile reaches its maximum (\textsc{XmxdEdX} in \textsc{CONEX} output). \textsc{Xmx} and \textsc{XmxdEdX} are calculated by fitting a quadratic function around the maximum of the longitudinal particle and energy deposit profile, respectively.
+Details of the fitting procedure can be found in the \textsc{CONEX} manual~\cite{conex}.
+These variables are compared and a maximum difference of $0.8 \pm 3.4\,$g/cm$^2$ between them is found in all simulated cases.
+Given that the difference between these variables is very small, much smaller than the uncertainties of the measurements, the depth at which the shower reaches the maximum number of particles (\textsc{Xmx}=\xmax) is used in the following calculations.
+The small difference and statistical uncertainty between \textsc{Xmx} and \textsc{XmxdEdX} also illustrate the quality of the fit done in \textsc{CONEX}.